 - A criticality assessment of the weakness in the form of a CVSS* score,

 - A list of the affected products including the version,

 - Possible countermeasures and acknowledgement, if necessary, to those who informed us of the weakness.

 *The CVSS (Common Vulnerability Scoring System) is an acknowledged standard procedure worldwide to assess the criticality of a weakness.
 Version 3.0 of the CSVV is currently available.
 CVSSv3 defines a score of 0-10.
-The lowest criticality is assessed with 0, the highest with 10.
+The lowest criticality is assessed at 0, the highest at 10.